dryantaylor/dryantaylor/README.md

 ## About
 I'm a first (soon to be second, although exam season has hands) year CompSci student at UKC.
 I've currently been working on a game engine called Macgyver in C++ using SDL2 and now box2D.
-Additonally I have started developing the first tools for the engine under the name Bodged, mostly in python.
+Additonally I have started developing the first tools for the engine under the name DuckTape, mostly in python.

 The naming for Macgyver comes as a tongue in cheek commentary on my code.
 Game Engines are hard, C++ is complicated, and together there's been some not brilliant ideas when working on them.
 However overall it does work and I've been learning a lot from it.
 Current work is simultaniously adding new features and going back and improving the old to be more safe as I learn about the language.

-Bodged then was a natural name for the tools (and one day hopefully proper IDE for the engine),
+DuckTape then was a natural name for the tools (and one day hopefully proper IDE for the engine), as it helps with some of the complexities of the engine.
+For example creating the ComponentData destructor map, which is otherwise easy to miss.

 In addition to development I also have intrest in education, particularly EDI and Access.